Cohort 4, Class of 2023

 Cohort 4 (Class of 2023)

-The Undergraduate Research Fellows for Social Science and Public Policy is an eight-week, paid summer internship that aims to prepare current Brown undergraduates to engage in rigorous empirical research in the social sciences in support of efforts to improve our understanding of public health, the education system, inequality, and population well-being.
+The Undergraduate Research Fellows for Social Science and Public Policy program is an eight-week, paid summer internship that prepares current Brown undergraduates to work as research assistants on empirical social science and public policy projects, including those related to public health, the education system, social inequality, and population well-being.
 The program is supported jointly by the Annenberg Institute, the Brown University Economics Department, and the Population Studies and Training Center.

-2. Learning to operate as an effective member of a research team.
+2. Learn to operate as an effective member of a research team.

-3. Building community and connection across different fields and disciplines within Brown University.
+3. Build community and connection across different fields and disciplines within Brown University.

-We expect that completion of this training will facilitate Fellows’ transition to related graduate study programs or professions in social science and policy.
+Completion of this program will support fellows’ transition to related graduate school programs and/or professions in social science and public policy research.

 Program Requirements:

-• Fellowship applicants should have a strong interest in social science, public policy, and motivation to continue to pursue research during their time at Brown.
+• Fellowship applicants should have a strong interest in social science and public policy and the motivation to pursue research opportunities during their time at Brown.

-• Selected fellows will have to complete an I-9 (federal verification of eligibility to work) in order to receive the fellowship stipend.
+• Fellows must complete an I-9 (federal verification of eligibility to work) in order to receive the fellowship stipend.

 Eligibility:

-• The program is open to Brown undergraduate students who are currently in their freshman, sophomore, or junior year.
+• The program is open to Brown undergraduate students who are currently in their first, second, or third year of study.

 • Undergraduates from all concentrations and backgrounds are welcome to apply.